 - IF THIS IS YOUR FIRST UD GRADUATE COURSE, follow the steps for registering for credit-bearing courses, including completion of the Engineering Outreach Course Pre-Application that is used by Outreach staff to obtain permission for you to register in the class.
 If there are any questions regarding your background, Outreach will contact you to discuss those concerns.
 We do not want you to take a course for which you are not prepared to succeed!
 IF YOU HAVE TAKEN UD GRADUATE COURSES PREVIOUSLY, contact email@example.com directly, letting Outreach staff know what course you are interested in taking so that permission can be determined and we can get you registered.

 - If you are too far from the Newark Campus to take exams here, then you will need to identify someone at your company worksite - typically this is a company education coordinator, Human Resources personnel, a work manager, etc. - who agrees to proctor exams.
-Provide that person's contact information to the Engineering Outreach office, who will coordinate with your course faculty and worksite proctor.
+Provide that person's contact information to the Professional Engineering Outreach office, who will coordinate with your course faculty and worksite proctor.
 Contact Engineering Outreach with any questions.
 (302-831-4863/8302)

 Once you have been approved for the course of your choice and we have registered you for it in the UD system, you will need to set up your udel user name and password.
 Outreach staff will then walk you through getting access to your distance course lectures.